solilius/confessbook/README.md

   * Organizing confessions in convenient lists.
   * Editing confessions before posting (editor's comment, confession number).
   * Posting the confession directly using Facebook API.
+  * Schedule a single post for later publish.
+  * Create an auto time based scheduler for tagged confessions.
   * Archiving deleteld and posted confessions.
   * Token based security for authentication.

 ##### In Development
-  * Schedule a confession for future posting.
-  * Set schedulers for automatic posting from tagged confessions.
   * Full mobile compatibility.

 <br/>

 ## Prerequisites

-##### 1. Facebook Page
-If you don't already have a page use [this guide](https://www.facebook.com/help/104002523024878) to create a new Facebook Page.

 <br/>

-##### 2. Facebook App
+##### 1. Facebook App
 * first make sure you have a Developer Account go [Here](https://developers.facebook.com/docs/pages/getting-started/) and scroll down until you see a button saying _Create Developer Account_ and click it.
 * click next and for _"as Which of the following best describes you?"_ choose _Developer_.
 * then click _Create You First App_ and name it as your page.